As low as:

 Locations

 Our standard course is delivered in two parts, and is arranged to allow the most efficient and effective delivery of course objectives.
 The first day is held at Comox Lake Crags, where we will go over the techniques which are covered more efficiently in this setting.
-The second day is typically delivered at Mount Cain, but Mount Arrowsmith is also an option by request.
+The second day is typically held at Triple Peak.
 The day two location will be indicated on the booking tab, or can be requested.

 About Comox Lake Crags & Amenities